Francesco Schiavone: Early career

 He started his criminal career as a driver and bodyguard of Umberto Ammaturo.
 His first arrest was in 1972 for illegal possession of firearms.
 Schiavone was involved in several bloody clan wars of the Camorra in which dozens of people were killed in the Naples area in the past decades.
 He sided with Antonio Bardellino, the founder of the Casalesi clan and prominent leader of the Nuova Famiglia, and Mario Iovine against the Nuova Camorra Organizzata (NCO) of Raffaele Cutolo.
 When the NCO was defeated, an internal feud broke out between Bardellino and Iovine.
 Schiavone, together with Francesco Bidognetti and Vincenzo Di Falco sided with Iovine.

 A new feud broke out between the Di Falco clan and Iovine-Schiavone.
-In December 1990, De Falco allegedly betrayed them making a tip-off to police against Schiavone and Francesco Bidognetti and the latters ordered Vincenzo Di Falco's killing on February 2, 1991 in Casal di Principe.
-In retaliation Nunzio Di Falco killed Mario Iovine on 6 March 1991, in Portugal.
+In December 1990, De Falco allegedly betrayed them making a tip-off to police against Schiavone and Francesco Bidognetti and the latters ordered Vincenzo Di Falco's killing on 2 February 1991 in Casal di Principe.
+In retaliation his brother Nunzio Di Falco killed Mario Iovine on 6 March 1991, in Portugal.
 While in custody the Di Falco clan was defeated.
 As the old bosses, such as Bardellino and Iovine, and potential younger leaders like Bidognetti and De Falco disappeared, he became the boss of the clan in the 1990s, being the strongest and most cunning of his generation.

 Fugitive and arrest

 In 1993, after completing a 3-year prison sentence, Schiavone disappeared before judges could put him under surveillance.
 The Schiavone-Bidognetti clan now firmly led the Casalesi clan.
-After more than five years on the run, he was arrested on 11 July 1998, in his hideout – a secret apartment behind a sliding wall of granite in his Naples villa, equipped with high tech tools.
+After more than five years on the run, he was arrested on 11 July 1998, in his hideout – a secret apartment behind a sliding wall of granite in his Naples villa, equipped with high-tech tools.
 At the time he was considered to be the Camorra’s "number one" fugitive.

 He had been living there with his wife and seven children.
 Schiavone had already been arrested on at least two prior occasions, but each time he was able to avoid a lengthy sentence on legal technicalities.
-The mayor of Naples, Antonio Bassolino, praised the local police, and said, "the head of one of the most dangerous criminal clans in southern Italy has been arrested."
+The mayor of Naples, Antonio Bassolino, praised the local police, and said, "the head of one of the most dangerous criminal clans in southern Italy has been arrested".
 He compared the arrest to that of Sicilian Mafia chief Salvatore Riina in 1993.

 Police informers describe him as a charismatic figure with an entrepreneurial mind, not keen on violent action that only creates problems and police attention, instead of business.
-In his hide out, police found a library dedicated to his idol Napoleon.
+In his hideout, police found a library dedicated to his idol Napoleon.
 While on the run, he fathered three of his six children.